 When choosing a profile picture for your personal page, you may pick a “selfie” or a picture of you with family and friends doing a fun activity…anyway for you to best represent yourself!
 For your business page, you should obviously approach this a bit differently.
 Using the company logo is simple, yet also the best option!
 You want people visiting your page to recognize your Facebook page from having seen it online or on your webpage.
 Keep it professional, and you can’t go wrong!

 2. Facebook Banner

-These could range anywhere from an inspirational quote that your firm goes by, a tagline, or photos that compliment your logo and that you maybe even use as part of the background images on your website.
+These could range anywhere from an inspirational quote that your business goes by, a tagline, or photos that compliment your logo.
+I may even be what you use as part of the background images on your website.

 3. “ABOUT” Your Business